TrebledJ/trebledj.github.io/content/posts/projects/2020-12-10-robot-design-contest-simulator.md

   posts: [robocon-2021, robocon-2020, hkust-robotics-team]
 ---

 This project was part of a recruitment phase for the HKUST Robotics Team.
 We used Qt for the GUI and Box2D for physics.
-The public-facing side of the project is uploaded [online](https://github.com/HKUST-Robocon/RDC-Emulator-2020) and the desktop applications are [available for download](https://github.com/HKUST-Robocon/RDC-Emulator-2020/releases), but the source code is kept hidden.
+The public-facing side of the project is uploaded [online](https://github.com/HKUST-Robocon/RDC-Emulator-2020), and the desktop applications are [available for download](https://github.com/HKUST-Robocon/RDC-Emulator-2020/releases), but the source code is kept hidden.
 This post will provide some context and thought processes behind the design.

 ### Context
 Every year, the [HKUST Robotics Team][ustrobotics] will host a set of training sessions followed by an internal competition (aka a Robot Design Contest or RDC) for trainees to test their mettle and skills.
-Trainees are segregated into mechanical, hardware, and software divisions, each division training a different skillset.
+Trainees are segregated into mechanical, hardware, and software divisions, each division training a different skill set.
 In the RDC, trainees are grouped such that there is a fair distribution of trainees from each division.

 Our RDCs generally work as follows:

 1. Seniors construct game rules and game field (combining elements of ABU Robocon, MATE ROV, and NXP Cup Smart Car competitions).
-Usually the game is in a 1v1 (team vs team) format, which makes for a competitive and rivetting atmosphere.
+Usually the game is in a 1v1 (team vs team) format, which makes for a competitive and riveting atmosphere.
 2. Trainees read and understand game rules.
 3. Trainee teams construct, wire, and develop their robots to play the game described by the game rules.
 4. On game day, teams bring in their robots to the constructed game field and compete.